 A Lesson About the Skeleton For Kids!

-Halloween is the perfect time to start identifying bones with your kids.
-We see skeletons, everywhere, this time of year.
+We first did this lesson at Halloween because it was so easy to find bones!
+At that time of year, skeletons are everywhere.
 The cool thing is that most Halloween skeletons are simplified versions of the real thing.
 I suspect fitting 214 bones into a holiday decoration might be a little difficult!
-So, you may not be able to label every single bone, but you can label the basics!
+So, you may not be able to label every single bone, but you can label the basics and then talk about how the “fake” bones differ from the real ones.

 We have a fun bone identification printable that you can download and use.
 This printable human skeleton comes with labels for the major bones.